oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ---
 layout: blog_post
-title: "Build a CRUD App with Spring Boot and Angular"
+title: "Build a Beautiful CRUD App with Spring Boot and Angular"
+# I'm not sure Beautiful is the right word here, but it seems better than simple like the React and Vue CRUD posts use.
+Bootiful might be better.
 author: matt-raible
 by: advocate
 communities: [java,javascript]
 description: "Learn how to build a secure CRUD app with Spring Boot and Angular.
 You'll use Auth0 for authentication and authorization, and Cypress to verify it all works."
-tags: [java, spring-boot, angular, crud, auth0, cypress]
+tags: [java, spring-boot, angular, angular-material, crud, auth0, cypress]
 tweets:
 - "Spring Boot 3.1 + Angular 16 = 😍!"
 - "Spring Boot and Angular: still kicking ass after all these years!"